A Spatial-channel-temporal-fused Attention for Spiking Neural Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{ver} the past decade, spiking neural networks (SNNs) have received unprecedented attention and have exhibited powerful capabilities in various intelligent scenarios~\cite{maass1997networks, ghosh2009spiking, tavanaei2019deep}, such as pattern recognition~\cite{cheng2020lisnn}, object tracking~\cite{pei2019towards, yang2019dashnet, kim2020spiking} and robot navigation~\cite{lobov2020spatial, bing2018survey, nichols2012biologically, xing2022brain}.
-In SNNs, neural information is represented and transmitted in the form of discrete spike events, and such non-differentiable feature of spikes makes the learning in SNNs to be more difficult than that of conventional artificial neural networks (ANNs).
-To overcome this challenge, several training approaches, such as gradient-based optimization~\cite{wu2018spatio, wu2019direct} and ANN-to-SNN conversion~\cite{rueckauer2017conversion, diehl2015fast}, have been developed to endow SNNs with competitive performance.
-A deep understanding of the computational principles of realistic brain can inspire us to design more efficient SNN models.
+\IEEEPARstart{O}{ver} the past decade, spiking neural networks (SNNs) have received unprecedented attention and have exhibited powerful capabilities in various intelligent scenarios~\cite{maass1997networks, ghosh2009spiking, tavanaei2019deep}, such as pattern recognition~\cite{yu2015spiking, cheng2020lisnn, zhang2021event, hu2018spiking}, object tracking~\cite{pei2019towards, kim2020spiking} and robot navigation~\cite{rast2018behavioral, bing2018survey}.
+In SNNs, neural information is represented and transmitted in the form of discrete spike events.
+However, such non-differentiable feature of spikes makes the learning in SNNs to be more difficult than that in conventional artificial neural networks (ANNs).
+To overcome this challenge, several training approaches, such as gradient-based optimization~\cite{wu2018spatio, wu2019direct} and ANN-to-SNN conversion~\cite{rueckauer2017conversion, rathi2021diet, wu2021tandem}, have been proposed to develop SNNs with competitive performance.
+A deeper understanding of the computational principles of realistic brain can inspire us to design more efficient SNN models.